 How Many Vaccinations Do Puppies Need?

 At 9–11 weeks, the puppy receives DHPP vaccines for adenovirus [hepatitis], distemper, parvovirus, and parainfluenza.
-You may also opt for other optional vaccinations for influenza, Bordetella, leptospirosis, and Lyme disease as per a veterinarian’s recommendation.
+Depending on your veterinarian’s recommendation, you can also order other optional vaccinations for influenza, Bordetella, leptospirosis, and Lyme disease.

-At 12–15 weeks, the puppy will get a DHPP rabies vaccine.
-At 16–20 weeks, the final shot gets administered.
-This shot will be against rabies.
+At 12–15 weeks, the puppy will receive a DHPP rabies vaccine.
+At 16–20 weeks, the final shot, which protects them from rabies, will be administered.
 According to the puppy’s lifestyle, a veterinarian could recommend optional shots for influenza, leptospirosis, Lyme disease, and Bordetella.

 What Are Core Dog Vaccinations?

 Core dog vaccinations are the necessary vaccines that all puppies should receive.
-They include, as mentioned above, distemper, hepatitis, parainfluenza, parvovirus, and rabies.
+As mentioned above, they include distemper, hepatitis, parainfluenza, parvovirus, and rabies.

-Puppy shots that are considered non-core dog vaccinations are those that might be recommended for your pet, depending on its lifestyle.
+Puppy shots that are considered non-core dog vaccinations might be recommended for your pet, depending on their lifestyle.

 The benefits of puppy shots are vast.
-They protect puppies from deadly diseases, help with the overall health and wellness of the puppy, and can even provide lifetime immunity from some fatal illnesses.
-Puppies that receive their vaccinations on the right schedule are typically healthier and have a longer life expectancy.
+They protect puppies from deadly diseases, help with their overall health and wellness, and can even provide lifetime immunity from some fatal illnesses.
+Puppies that receive vaccinations on the proper schedule are typically healthier and have a longer life expectancy.

 What If My Puppy Misses a Vaccination?